laurenp305/regex-tutorial-challenge-17/gist-template.md

 The $ anchor signifies a string that ends with the characters before it.
 Just as with the ^ character, the $ character can be preceded by an exact string or a range of possible matches.

-So if we were to match the username /^[a-z0-9_-]{3,16}$/, the string must start and end with something that mathces the pattern [a-z0-9_-].
+So if we were to match the username /^[b-l0-9_-]{3,15}$/, the string must start and end with something that mathces the pattern [b-l0-9_-].
 However, {3,16} is not included in our match because it's a different component called a quantifier, which is up next on our tutorial.

 ### Quantifiers

+Quantifiers set the limits of a string that your RegEx matches (or an individual section of the string).
+They often include the minimum and maximum number of characters that your RegEx is looking for.

+Qunatifiers match as many occurrences of certain patterns as possible, such as:

+- *—Matches the pattern zero or more times

+- +—Matches the pattern one or more times

+- ?—Matches the pattern zero or one time

+- {}—Curly brackets can provide three different ways to set limits for a match:

+- { n }—Matches the pattern exactly n number of times

+- { n, }—Matches the pattern at least n number of times

+- { n, x }—Matches the pattern from a minimum of n number of times to a maximum of x number of times

+The ? symbol can also be added to quantifiers so they match as few occurrences as possible.

+Now, let's use quantifiers in our example.
+When it comes to the username /^[b-l0-9_-]{3,15}$/, we have the quantifier {3,15}.
+This means that we want to find the preceding string pattern a minimum of 3 times and a maximum of 15 times.
+Because our bracket expression ([b-l0-9_-]) will match any string that includes any combination of lowercase letters between b and l, any number between 0 and 9, and the special characters of underscore and hyphen, this quantifier means that the string has to be between 3 and 15 characters.

 ### OR Operator

 ### Character Classes